tristangclvs/-DataChallenge--Odontocetes_click_sounds_detection/README.md

 ## Data Description

-The dataset consists of 23,168 audio files in WAV format, each of duration 200ms.
+The dataset is composed of 23,168 audio files in WAV format, each of duration 200ms.
 The clicks are labeled with a binary variable: 1 if the file contains a click, 0 otherwise.

 ## Challenge